-None of her schoolings prepared this girl for the conversation we were about to have.
-The point of our conversation was to comprehend who our leaders defer to and depend on to craft a world that will soon be theirs.
-The dirty little secret on the Hill is that most U.S. legislation is actually crafted by twenty-year-olds and fed to senators, instead of the other way around.
+None of her schooling prepared this girl for the conversation we were about to have.
+Our discussion aimed to comprehend who our leaders defer to and depend on to craft a world that will soon be theirs.
+The dirty little secret on the Hill is that most U.S. legislation is actually drafted by twenty-year-olds and fed to senators instead of the other way around.
 Therefore, testing the acumen and preparedness of young people is crucial.

 In my conversation with this girl, I covered Einstein’s theory of relativity, the decline of available energy described by Feynman as entropy, the confounding of cause and consequence referred to by Nietzsche as the depravity of reason, the whims of human wants in democracy not living up to human needs, Artificial Intelligence cunningly regurgitating hindsight, our broken systems void of an embedded human theory, and other topics congruent to the excellence of humanity.

 It is clear the answers to fundamentally improving humanity are not coming from young people who have already sold their souls to the religions of foregone conclusions widely promulgated as undeniable truth today.
 I talk to many young people worldwide, in the words of Thomas Sowell, about today’s problems from yesterday’s solutions.

 The sweet girl I spoke with had never questioned the value of democracy, did not know what general relativity meant, had never heard of entropy, and just knew the world we created for ourselves was a mess from which she wanted to escape.
 Cognitive dissonance is in high demand, with her using the escapsim of travel as the next best solution to subdue reality.